epam/edp-admin-console/documentation/add_applications.md

 6. Select any of the supported application languages with its framework in the **Application Code Language/framework** field:

-    - Java – selecting Java allows using the Spring Boot framework.
+    - Java – selecting Java allows using Java 8 or Java 11.
     - JavaScript - selecting JavaScript allows using the React framework.
     - .Net - selecting .Net allows using the NET Core framework.
     - Other - selecting Other allows extending the default code languages when creating a codebase with the clone/import strategy.
-To add another code language, inspect the [Add Other Code Language](add_other_code_language.md) section on GitHub.
+To add another code language, inspect the [Add Other Code Language](add_other_code_language.md) section.

     _**NOTE**: The Create strategy does not allow to customize the default code language set._